clajiness/qbop/README.md

 # qbop
 A tool for maintaining a forwarded port from ProtonVPN, while optionally keeping OPNsense and qBittorrent in sync.
-The tool offers a simple web UI and API with stats and logging via `http://<host_ip>:4567/`.
+The tool offers a simple web UI and API via `http://<host_ip>:4567/`.

 qbop is built with Ruby and available as a Docker image.

-## Purpose
-This tool helps automate port forwarding from ProtonVPN to qBittorrent via OPNsense.
-The tool polls ProtonVPN for the forwarded port, checks the ports set in OPNsense and qBittorrent, and updates them if necessary.

-You can ignore OPNsense and/or qBittorrent by using the `OPN_SKIP` and `QBIT_SKIP` environment variables.

 ## Installation
-> [!CAUTION]
-> Due to changes to the OPNsense API, do not update beyond qbop v1.13.2 if you are not running OPNsense 25.7.0 or later.
-If you are a Business Edition user, you must wait for 25.10.0 or later.

 I recommend using the provided sample Docker Compose files to simplify the set up of qbop.
-This container must be connected to ProtonVPN due to the required `natpmpc` dependency.
+This container must be routed through ProtonVPN due to the required `natpmpc` dependency.

+You can ignore OPNsense and/or qBittorrent by using the `OPN_SKIP` and `QBIT_SKIP` environment variables.

 The container image is available [here](https://github.com/clajiness/qbop/pkgs/container/qbop).
 The sample docker-compose.yml file is available [here](https://github.com/clajiness/qbop/blob/main/docker-compose/docker-compose.yml).

-There is also a community compose directory that currently contains a compose file set up to run the tool on Synology devices.
-Feel free to open a pull request and add your own compose files.
-The community-created compose files are available [here](https://github.com/clajiness/qbop/blob/main/docker-compose/community/).
+There is also an unmaintained (by me) [community compose directory](https://github.com/clajiness/qbop/blob/main/docker-compose/community/).
+Feel free to open a pull request to share your own compose files.

 ### Requirements
 * AMD64 or ARM64/v8 architecture - If you need support for a different architecture, file an issue.